qubd/neural_networker/README.md

 >>>D = sums_training_data.normalize_outputs(out_maxs)
 ```

-The matrix `Xo` contains rows of example inputs to be fed into to the first layer, while the matrix `D` contains the desired outputs when the examples come out the other end (I'm roughly following the notation in [Efficient Backprop](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf).
-Matrices are represented as numpy arrays throughout.
+The matrix `Xo` contains rows of example inputs to be fed into to the first layer, while the matrix `D` contains the desired outputs when the examples come out the other end.
+I'm roughly following the notation in [Efficient Backprop](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf) and matrices are represented as numpy arrays throughout.

 Now we can train the neural network with gradient descent.
 Let's move in the direction of the gradient 10000 times, each time adjusting the weight matrices by adding 5 times the gradient.
-This will produce a bunch of output, reporting the cost before training and the cost after training, likewise for the weights in the network.
+Calling `N.train(Xo, D, 10000, 5)` will do this and produce a bunch of output, reporting the cost before training and the cost after training, likewise for the weights in the network.
 The cost function is the sum of squared errors, and the activation function at each node is the logistic curve.

 ```
 >>>N.train(Xo, D, 10000, 5)